Installing Forem on Windows 10

 sudo apt update && sudo apt install --no-install-recommends yarn

-To verify Yarn's installation, run the command yarn -v
+To verify Yarn's installation, run the command yarn -v.
+It should print

 Yarn installation succeeded but Node.js still needs to be installed for it to